nonsense2596/teaching-materials/frontend1/frontend1_1.md

 ![semantic1](https://i.imgur.com/DujEsNC.png)

-Which would be for human eyes virtually undistinguishable from the following:
+The resulting page by simply looking at would be virtually undistinguishable from the following:

 ```
 <!DOCTYPE html>